 Some patients have one or two wisdom teeth, some develop all four, and some grow more than four wisdom teeth.
 This inconsistency makes it extremely important to detect third molars early and prevent many of the problems associated with wisdom teeth.

 Wisdom Teeth Procedure

-To begin the process, every patient will meet with Dr. Lewis or Dr. Lloyd for an initial consultation.
+To begin the process, every patient will meet with Dr. Lewis, Dr. Lloyd, or Dr. LaMothe for an initial consultation.
 During this appointment, we will complete a thorough oral examination and medical history review, and take any necessary 3D scans to diagnose the position and size of impacted teeth.
 These precise images ensure that our doctors have all the information they need for an accurate, safe, and efficient procedure.
 We will also present patients with their options for anesthesia during the consultation and assist in selecting the type of sedation which best meets each patient’s preference.
 Many patients prefer to rest comfortably during the procedure and select IV sedation.

 Before surgery, we will provide every patient with important care instructions to follow before and after surgery.
 Following these instructions will not only ensure your safety during the procedure, but they will also assist in providing an efficient and comfortable recovery.
 It is critical that every patient fully understands these instructions before proceeding with the surgery.

 On the day of the procedure, please have a responsible adult drive to and from the office.
 After administering the agreed upon anesthesia, the surgeon will carefully remove the wisdom teeth and suture the gums at the surgical site.
 The number and position of the third molars in the mouth will often determine how long the surgery will take.
 The first few days of recovery following the procedure will be the most involved, but patients can expect gradual positive improvement as the week progresses.